ocaml/dune/doc/dune-files.rst

   archives (usually named ``dll*.so``).
-It is possible to disable this by setting ``(disable_dynamically_linked_foreign_archives true)`` in the workspace file, in which case Dune will produce executables where all foreign archives are statically linked into the runtime system.
+It is possible to disable this by setting ``(disable_dynamically_linked_foreign_archives true)`` in the workspace file, in which case bytecode executables will be built with all foreign archives statically linked into the runtime system.

 Both ``(default ...)`` and ``(opam ...)`` accept a ``targets`` field in order to